michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 |      W10       |    0.24 |    0.49 |
 |      W11       |    0.12 |    0.24 |

-The scales can be set from scale 4 to 9 to optimize the slope computation by avoiding the 60Hz frequency and border effects.
+In this case, the scales can be set from scale 4 to 9 to optimize the slope computation by avoiding the 60Hz frequency and border effects.

 `J` :  This parameter sets the number of wavelet scales for filtering the arrhythmic component.

 In our example, we set 'J' = 8, meaning that the arrhythmic component will be filtered up to scale number 8.

 Users must set a 'J' value  lower than the logarithm base 2 of 'Nsample' of their dataset.
 If Nsample = 4096, then J must be lower than 12.

-`alpha`: This parameter controls for the amount of regularity (smoothness) in the signal.
-In this example, we set the value to 4.
-This parameter is unknown, but keeping it at 4 remains a suitable choice for users.

 **3. Execute script**